Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Talk with your pharmacist.
 Ask what to do if you skip a dose.

 Keep track of what you take.
-A pillbox with days of the week can help, especially if you take several medications.
+A pillbox with days of the week can help, especially if you take several medicines.
 Or use a list or chart to keep track.

 Excessive bruising (some bruising is normal).